PRESENT

 They had a meeting every two days.

-·completed action in the past to emphasize the continuity of the action:
+·completed action in the past to emphasize the

 Everybody was talking about it all evening.